 Places to visit in Hunza

 The valley is one of the most visited places in Pakistan.
-It offers complete package from snow capped mountains to lush green valleys to historical buildings.
-In fact this valley is a paradise.
+It offers a complete package from snow-capped mountains to lush green valleys to historical buildings.
+In fact, this valley is a paradise.
 Here are some famous places to visit in Hunza Pakistan:

 - Baltit Fort.

 - Passu Cones

 - Khunjarab Pass.